Fotheringham Crossing Pyramid

-The Fotheringham Crossing Pyramid (Monolito Paso Fotheringham) is a monument located on a hill on the bank of the Neuquén River, in the neighborhood of Sapere in Neuquén, Argentina, built to commemorate the crossing of the river by Colonel Fotheringham, Major Fábregras, and an unknown soldier in 1879, during the Conquest of the Desert.
+The Fotheringham Crossing Pyramid (Monolito Paso Fotheringham) is a monument located on a hill on the bank of the Neuquén River, in the neighborhood of Sapere in Neuquén, Argentina, built to commemorate the crossing of the river by Colonel Ignacio Fotheringham, Major Fábregras, and an unknown soldier in 1879, during the Conquest of the Desert.

 Background

 At midday on June 11, 1879, an Argentine Army retinue led by Julio Roca, then Minister of War and the Navy, reached the confluence of the Neuquén and Limay Rivers during the Conquest of the Desert, a military campaign directed against the native population of Argentina.

 Roca ordered the natives serving among his men to cross the river, but they were unable to do it and almost drowned.
 He then offered a reward of 2,000 pesos to whoever could cross.
 English-born Ignacio Hamilton Fotheringham, the commander of the 7th Infantry Regiment, took up the challenge, joined by Sergeant Fábregas and an unknown soldier.

 The strong current knocked the three men out of their horses.
 Although Fotheringham was dragged 400 m downstream by the cold water, he and his men were able to reach the other bank of the river, on the eastern edge of present-day Neuquén.